Linsen-Biohacking/APW_Math_Assist-v1/README.md

 # APW Math Assist v2

-This project is a Python application that integrates mathematical problem-solving with serial communication.
-It uses the OpenAI API to generate reasoning steps and suggestions for math problems.
-Additionally, it reads data from a serial port to update the user's psychological state.
+This project is a proof of concept for biosignal-based adaptive and empathetic AI.
+It integrates mathematical problem-solving with serial communication to adaptively respond to the user's psychophysical state.
+By leveraging biosignals captured from the "Sleep Buster" device, the application aims to provide personalized and empathetic support in solving math problems.

 ## Prerequisites